 DIY Trunk Storage

-Did you know you can make a lightweight, excellent trunk storage box using foam?
-With a foam box in the trunk, you can use it to store either your groceries to keep them from rattling around or any other item you may have in the trunk of your vehicle.
+Did you know you can make an excellent, lightweight storage trunk using foam?
+With a foam box in the trunk, you can use it to keep your groceries or other items from rattling around in the back of your vehicle!

 - Tape measure